DAKINS1/BARKEEP-COCKTAIL-RECIPE-FINDER/readme.md

 BARKEEPER (Revised from class version)

 I really enjoyed this project and wanted to make it better.
 I am in the process of deconstructing and reconstructing this application so it is more in my style.
+I also made changes to the Jquery Dom Manipulation.